zkMIPS/zkm-project-template/README.md

 > [!NOTE]
 > The proving network may sometimes experience high traffic, causing proof tasks to be queued for hours; therefore, it is advisable to run the client in the background (or utilize a screen session).
+> The proving task requires several stages: queuing, splitting, proving, aggregating and finalizing.
+Each stage involves a varying duration.

 ```